hyloblog/hyloblog/TRADEMARK.md

 ##### Always distinguish trademarks from surrounding text with at least initial capital letters or in all capital letters.

-- Unacceptable: hylodoc
+- Unacceptable: hyloblog

 - Acceptable: Hyloblog, HYLOBLOG

 ##### Always use trademarks in their exact form with the correct spelling, neither abbreviated, hyphenated, or combined with any other word or words.

-- Unacceptable: hYlOdOc
+- Unacceptable: high-low-blog

 - Acceptable: Hyloblog